joao-gg/C-Ray-Tracer/math/math.md

 SCRATCHAPIXEL. **Ray-Sphere Intersection**.
 Scratchapixel 4.0.
 Disponível em: <a href="https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-sphere-intersection.html">link</a>.
 Acesso em: 27 jun.
 2024.

-Dr. Trefor Bazett, **The Vector Equation of Lines | Multivariable Calculus**.
+BAZETT, T. **The Vector Equation of Lines | Multivariable Calculus**.
 YouTube.
 Disponível em: <a href="https://youtu.be/iOeGgZIfryg">link</a>.
 Acesso em: 27 jun.
+2024.

+THOMAS, D. **A Minimal Raytracer for You to Mess With and Learn From**.
+Medium.
+Disponível em: <a href="https://medium.com/swlh/a-minimal-raytracer-for-you-to-mess-with-and-learn-from-4502115519cc">link</a>.
+Acesso em: 17 jul.
 2024.